TiagoVentura/venturatiago.com/content/publication/voting_violence_mex/index.md

 +++
-title = "Voting for Law and Order in Mexico: A Network Approach to the Effects of Victimization" date = 2023-01-22T15:35:10-04:00 draft = false
+title = "Voting for Law and Order: Evidence from a Survey Experiment in Mexico" date = 2023-01-22T15:35:10-04:00 draft = false